dinowang/MvcTrig/README.md

 # MvcTrig

 ASP.NET MVC Client Trigging Framework

 MvcTrig can help developer write clean MVC Views/PartialViews.

-The goal of MvcTrig is making View without have scripts directly.
+The goal of project is making View without to have scripts directly.

-Instead of issue intents from Actions to frontside, process intents by standard or customized scripts.
+Instead of send intents from Actions to browser, handle intents by generalized or customized scripts.

-## Support AJAX calls
+## Support both Page / AJAX requests

 MvcTrig support include intents within an AJAX call.
 And keep HTTP body still clear.

 MvcTrig attach intents in HTTP header to simplfy ViewResult and script codes.

-## 授權
+## Examples

 ## License